Ravb50/Buggy/README.md

 # BuggyAppService
-This a .Net 6 application containing different scenarios with bugs for most common issues that can be used to troubleshoot on app service.
+This a .Net 6 application deisgned by Baswani Ravinadh,containing different scenarios with bugs for most common issues that can be used to troubleshoot on app service.

 ## Features
 ### Scenarios and Guides